-A list of significant subsidiaries is provided in note 16.
-This note also discloses details about the group's equity accounted investments.
+A list of significant subsidiaries is provided in note 10.

 Note 10 Interest in subsidiaries

 10.1 Information about principal subsidiaries

 The subsidiaries listed below have share capital consisting solely of ordinary shares which are held directly by the Group and the proportion of ownership interest held equals the voting rights held by the Group.
 Investments in subsidiaries are accounted for at cost.
 Each subsidiaries country of incorporation is also its principal place of business: